Marlboro High School: Athletics

 The girls' basketball team won the 2003 Group IV state championship, defeating East Orange Campus High School by a score of 84–69 in the final game of the playoff tournament.
 In 2015, the girls varsity basketball team won the Central Jersey Group IV state sectional championship, defeating Monroe Township High School in overtime by a score of 60–52 in the tournament final.

 The gymnastics team won the overall state championship in 1999.

 In 2003, the boys' tennis team won the Group IV state championship, defeating Westfield High School in the finals.
 The team was ranked first in the state for the entire year.
 Due to international tournaments, the tennis team could not provide their full-strength team to the Tournament of Champions, and lost 3–2 to Newark Academy in the semifinals to end the season with a 29-2 (with both losses coming to Newark Academy).

 In 2009, the boys' soccer team became A-North Shore Conference champions, the first time in school history.
 In that same season another school first had been accomplished when the boys' soccer team won the Shore Conference Tournament with a 2–1 win in the tournament final over Christian Brothers Academy, having lost the previous season's final to Freehold Township High School.

 In 2011, the hockey team won the Shore Conference Division D title, the first championship of the school's hockey program.
 The team won the Dowd Cup in 2011.

 In 2013, the boys' sprint medley relay team, consisting of Chaz Byrnes, Ruben Cruz, Zac Vignola, and Brandon Mazzarella, became the first ever boys' relay team from the district to win a Group IV state title.
 Later in that same year, Sprint Medley anchor, Brandon Mazzarella, went on to win the Shore Conference Title in the 800 Meter Run.

 Administration

-The school's principal is David Bleakley, whose core administration team includes four assistant principals.
+The school's principal is Jennifer Dellett, whose core administration team includes three assistant principals.

 Other high schools in the district

 Marlboro High School Marching Band on Route 79 during Homecoming Parade 2005.

 Attendance at each of the district's high schools is based on where the student lives in relation to the district's high schools.
 While many students attend the school in their hometown, others attend a school located outside their own municipality.
 In order to balance enrollment, district lines are redrawn for the six schools to address issues with overcrowding and spending in regards to transportation.
-Schools in the district (with 2023–24 enrollment data from the National Center for Education Statistics) with their attendance zones for incoming students are:
+Schools in the district (with 2024–25 enrollment data from the National Center for Education Statistics) with their attendance zones for incoming students are: